 - 3.1.
 Summary of survey effort and dolphin sightings - 3.1.1.
-During the period of December 2015 to February 2016, six sets of systematic line-transect vessel surveys were conducted to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
-From these surveys, a total of 907.45 km of survey effort was collected, with 95.1% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
-Among the two areas, 347.07 km and 560.38 km of survey effort were conducted in
+During the period of December 2015 to February 2016, six sets of systematic line-transect vessel surveys were conducted under the HKLR03 monitoring works to cover all transect lines in NWL and NEL survey areas twice per month. - 3.1.2.
+From these HKLR03 surveys, a total of 907.45 km of survey effort was collected, with 95.1% of the total survey effort being conducted under favourable weather conditions (i.e. Beaufort Sea State 3 or below with good visibility).
+Among the two areas, 347.07 km and 560.38 km of survey effort were conducted in NEL and NWL survey areas respectively.

-- NEL and NWL survey areas respectively. - 3.1.3.
+- 3.1.3.
 The total survey effort conducted on primary lines was 655.90 km, while the effort on secondary lines was 251.55 km.
 Survey effort conducted on both primary and secondary lines were considered as on-effort survey data.
-A summary table of the survey effort is shown in Annex I. - 3.1.4.
-During the six sets of monitoring surveys in December 2015 to February 2016, a total of 14 groups of 57 Chinese White Dolphins were sighted.
-A summary table of the dolphin sighting is shown in Annex II. - 3.1.5.
-For the present quarterly period, all except one dolphin sighting were made during on-effort search, and ten of the thirteen on-effort dolphin sightings were made on primary lines.
-Moreover, all dolphin groups were sighted in NWL, but none was sighted at all in NEL.
-In fact, since August 2014, only one sighting of a lone dolphin was made in NEL during HKLR03 monitoring surveys.
+A summary table of the survey effort is shown in Appendix I. - 3.1.4.
+During the six sets of HKLR03 monitoring surveys in December 2015 to February 2016, a total of 14 groups of 57 Chinese White Dolphins were sighted.
+All except one dolphin sighting were made during on-effort search, and ten of the thirteen on-effort dolphin sightings were made on primary lines.
+In this quarterly period, all dolphin groups were sighted in NWL, while none was sighted at all in NEL.
+A summary table of the dolphin sightings is shown in Appendix II.